Data-Protocol/privacy-toolbox/README.md

 ## Further Reading

-If you are passionate about Privacy Engineering, here are some additional resources you might enjoy.
+If you are passionate about privacy and data management, here are some additional resources you might enjoy.

-**THIS NEEDS COMPLETING**

-- Read the first ever report on “[The State of Privacy Engineering](https://dataprotocol.com)”
-- External link plug #1
-- External link plug #2
+- "DEVELOPERS CARE ABOUT PRIVACY MORE THAN THEIR EMPLOYERS" - New research from HarrisX and Data Protocol finds that more than 70% of developers believe privacy is an afterthought at their company. “[TEACH, TRAIN, & TRUST - A Study of Data Practices Among Developers](https://dataprotocol.com/data-privacy-report)”
+- Read "[Privacy by Design](https://www.manning.com/books/privacy-engineering)", the latest book by Data Protocol Advisory board member [Nishant Bhajaria](https://dataprotocol.com/advisory-board/nishant-bhajaria).
+Learn how Nishant has implemented privacy engineering for real at companies such as Nike, Netflex, Google and Uber.
 - Review the growing range of Privacy training for Developers provided by [Data Protocol](https://dataprotocol.com).